inoi/trombi/doc/python-api.rst

       Fetches view results from database.
 Both *design_doc* and *viewname* are string, which identify the view.
-Additional keyword arguments can be given and those are all sent as query parameters to CouchDB.
+Additional keyword arguments can be given and those are all sent as JSON encoded query parameters to CouchDB.
 For more information, see `CouchDB view API`_.

       **Note:** trombi does not yet support creating views through any special mechanism.
 Views should be created using